Freight Shipping from Minneapolis to Omaha

 How much does it cost to ship freight from Minneapolis to Omaha?

-Full truckload (FTL) rates from Minneapolis, MN to Omaha, NE currently range from $811-$999 for a standard dry van load over the 377-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Omaha, NE currently range $811-$999 (roughly $2.18-$2.66 per mile over 377 miles).
 LTL shipments typically cost $407-$720 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Omaha?

-Standard FTL transit from Minneapolis to Omaha is approximately 7 hrs by truck over 377 miles.
+Standard FTL transit from Minneapolis to Omaha is approximately 7 hrs by truck over 377 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Minneapolis to Omaha freight?